mattlubner/duun/README.md

 ## Plugins
 Duun plugins are just your regular variety non-gmo objects, except they have a `.duun` property that itself has a `.methods` array, so you don't have to do anything annoying like manually define a list of methods to proxy!

-Also, if a Duun plugin has a `.create()` method, Duun will invoke it with a `name` parameter and reregister the new instance whenever you extend a Duun!
-That's how the logger knows the name of its Duun object.
+Also, if a Duun plugin has a `.create()` method, Duun will invoke it with a `name` parameter and re-proxy the new instance whenever you extend a Duun!
+That's how the logger knows the name of its Duun owner.

-Currently, the only Duun plugin known to the world is `duun/logger`, which is automatically registered!
-But you know, no one said you can't make more…! ;P
+Currently there are only two Duun plugins, which are both included with Duun out of the box: `duun/core/logger` and `duun/core/registry`.
+Require `duun/duun` directly to get a vanilla version of Duun without these plugins.

+## Open Source
+As always, your suggestions, inquiries, constructive criticism, feature requests and pull-requests are welcome! 😝